Smilodon: Social life

 Whether Smilodon was sexually dimorphic has implications for its reproductive behavior.
 Based on their conclusions that Smilodon fatalis had no sexual dimorphism, Van Valkenburgh and Sacco suggested in 2002 that, if the cats were social, they would likely have lived in monogamous pairs (along with offspring) with no intense competition among males for females.
 Likewise, Meachen-Samuels and Binder concluded in 2010 that aggression between males was less pronounced in S. fatalis than in the American lion.
-Christiansen and Harris found in 2012 that, as S. fatalis did exhibit some sexual dimorphism, there would have been evolutionary selection for competition between males.
+Christiansen and Harris found in 2012 that, as S. fatalis did exhibit some sexual dimorphism, suggesting there would have been evolutionary selection for competition between males.
+They also argued because of the larger body size within male specimens, they would've preferred larger prey compared to females, possibly suggesting sexually determined resource partitioning.
+Due to the lack of skewed bias towards one sex, the authors concluded if S. fatalis was social, it probably lived in unisexual groups and practiced polygamy instead of monogamy.
 Some bones show evidence of having been bitten by other Smilodon, possibly the result of territorial battles, competition for breeding rights or over prey.
 Two S. populator skulls from Argentina show seemingly fatal, unhealed wounds which appear to have been caused by the canines of another Smilodon (though it cannot be ruled out they were caused by kicking prey).
 If caused by intraspecific fighting, it may also indicate that they had social behavior which could lead to death, as seen in some modern felines (as well as indicating that the canines could penetrate bone).
 It has been suggested that the exaggerated canines of saber-toothed cats evolved for sexual display and competition, but a statistical study of the correlation between canine and body size in S. populator found no difference in scaling between body and canine size concluded it was more likely they evolved solely for a predatory function.

 A set of three associated skeletons of S. fatalis found in Ecuador and described in 2021 by Reynolds, Seymour, and Evans suggests that there was prolonged parental care in Smilodon.
 The two subadult individuals uncovered share a unique inherited trait in their dentaries, suggesting they were siblings; a rare instance of familial relationships being found in the fossil record.
 The subadult specimens are also hypothesized to have been male and female, respectively, while the adult skeletal remains found at the site are believed to have belonged to their mother.
 The subadults were estimated to have been around two years of age at the time of their deaths, but were still growing.
-The structure of the hyoid bones suggest that Smilodon could roar like modern big cats, which may have implications for their social life.